Crossmint/mcp-crossmint-checkout/README.md

 ## How are purchases paid

 This MCP server is configured to perform purchases with Crossmint credits.
+Please [contact us](support@crossmint.io) if you are interested to learn more.
+To use USDC instead of credits:
-However, simply changing the `TOKEN` variable to "usdc" in `src/index.ts` enables purchases with stablecoins.
+1. Change  TOKEN variable to "usdc" in src/index.ts
+2. Change the CREDIT_TOKEN_ADDRESS to the USDC address on ethereum `0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48`

 ### How to get a company treasury wallet